-Rather than letting iOS choose what card your payments through Apple Pay get defaulted to, you will be happy to know that there is a manual override that you can use to set your own default payment method from the Wallet app.
+Rather than letting iOS choose what card your payments through Apple Pay get defaulted to, you will be happy to know that there is a manual override that you can use to set your own Apple Pay default card from the Wallet app.

 This is useful when you know a balance on one of your credit cards is getting too high and you want to switch to another card instead of continuing to rack up purchases on your current card, and also helps a bunch when you’re too lazy to constantly switch over to another payment method manually.

 How to change your Apple Pay default card

 To change the default payment method from Apple Pay you’re going to need to follow these easy steps:

 1) Launch the Wallet app from your Home screen.

 2) Tap and hold on the card you want to use as your new default payment method.

 3) While holding, drag it to the top of the list of credit and debit cards, then release your finger from the screen.

 4) A confirmation message appears telling you that you’ve changed the default payment method.
 Tap OK.